-- 18.1 The Reporting entity is responsible for reporting Cash and non-cash transactions of 20 million togrog (or equivalent foreign currency) or above to the Financial Information Unit in the prescribed form within 5 working days. - 18.2 The Reporting entities shall report to the Financial Information Unit any transactions that they suspect of money laundering or terrorism financing in prescribed form within 24 hours. - 18.3 The regulation on reporting transactions stated in articles 18.1, 18.2 of this regulation will be approved by the Head of FIU. - 18.4 The Reporting entity is obliged to maintain the safety of the person responsible for reporting suspicious transactions and secrecy of the information. - Each quarter, the FIU will publish on its website and the website of the Central Bank the statistics of STR's, CTR's and FSTR's receive. - 18.6 Where there is suspicion of money laundering or terrorist financing, a report shall be made regardless of any threshold or exemption. - 18.7 Reporting entity shall summit all available holding relevant documents and additional information related to the suspicious transaction to FIU together with STR.
+- 18.1 The Reporting entity is responsible for reporting Cash and non-cash transactions of 20 million togrog (or equivalent foreign currency) or above to the Financial Information Unit in the prescribed form within 5 working days. - 18.2 The Reporting entities shall report to the Financial Information Unit any transactions that they suspect of money laundering or terrorism financing in prescribed form within 24 hours. - 18.3 Reporting entity shall submit the information specified in articles 13 and 14 of the law on Proliferation of weapons of mass destruction and terrorism in electronic form to the FIU in accordance with article 7.3 of the law on Anti-Money laundering and combating the finance of the Terrorism. - 18.4 The Reporting entity is obliged to maintain the safety of the person responsible for reporting suspicious transactions and secrecy of the information.

+- 18.5 Each quarter, the FIU will publish on its website and the website of the Central Bank the statistics of STR's, CTR's and FSTR's receive. - 18.6 Where there is suspicion of money laundering or terrorist financing, a report shall be made regardless of any threshold or exemption. - 18.7 Reporting entity shall summit all available holding relevant documents and additional information related to the suspicious transaction to FIU together with STR.